 After many batches (and a freezer packed with homemade pita bread), we identified all of the tips and tricks to get that mesmerizing puff and perfectly formed pocket in the center.

-• Forming dough balls – roll the dough until you no longer see a dimple at the bottom (which can prevent the pita from puffing properly, or cause a tear/deflating).
+• Prep the dough – Roll the dough until you no longer see a dimple at the bottom (which can prevent the pita from puffing properly, or cause a tear/deflating).
+Also, press the dough before rolling to distribute the air bubbles.

 How to Serve Pita Bread

 There’s no match for soft and fresh homemade pita bread.
-Let me know how you love to enjoy pita.
+This recipe makes for the best pita pockets every single time!
+Bake in the oven or on the stovetop for, and let me know how you love to enjoy pita.

 Homemade Pita Bread Recipe